 Hardware and applications, as well as cloud users, cloud developers, contractors, integrators, and partners, make up the cloud computing ecosystem.

-Through the growth of cloud partner ecosystems, cloud computing solutions has ushered in a new era of cross-ecosystem and cross-industry collaboration (CPE).
+Through the growth of cloud partner ecosystems, cloud engineering services has ushered in a new era of cross-ecosystem and cross-industry collaboration (CPE).
 These ecosystems are made up of partners who work independently, each with their own collection of customers, goods, solutions, and skills, but who also collaborate, share, and evolve together.

 Through a cloud environment, these partners share their insights, data, and solutions, allowing a partner ecosystem to be mutually beneficial to all ecosystem members.